Amanulla2022/basic-editor/README.md

 # React Notes App Using Editor
 This is a simple notes application built using React.js.

+## Unable to Deploy issue in deployment i will solve soon

 ## [Hosted Link]()

 ### Features